Department of Management Science and Statistics

 Graduate Certificate in Operations and Supply Chain Management

 The Graduate Certificate in Operations and Supply Chain Management is a 12-semester-credit-hour program offered by the Department of Management Science and Statistics.
-The Graduate Certificate in Operations and Supply Chain Management (OSCM) is designed to provide specialized training to help expand students' area of expertise, learn about new developments in their fields, augment their professional skills and provide credentials that help advance their careers.
+The Graduate Certificate in Operations and Supply Chain Management (OSCM) is designed to provide specialized training to help expand students' areas of expertise, learn about new developments in their fields, augment their professional skills, and provide credentials that help advance their careers.
 It certifies to employers that students awarded the certificate have completed coursework that help them understand a myriad of issues, challenges, problems, and decision tools that relate to the internal and external flow of materials and requisite knowledge.
 Production/operations management, logistics management, and procurement topics are included to resolve the myriad of complex problems.
 Moreover, this certificate program will help students discover cutting edge techniques and best practices to leverage their operations and supply chain complexities to achieve competitive advantage.

 The operations and supply chain management certificate program provides specialized skills in supply chain management for:

-• Students who seek foundational knowledge of supply chain complexities as well as a strong understanding of how companies leverage their supply chains to achieve competitive advantage
+• Students who seek foundational knowledge of supply chain complexities, as well as a strong understanding of how companies leverage their supply chains to achieve competitive advantage

 • Experienced professionals who wish to update their knowledge of current thinking and best practices through interaction with faculty